hanbaobaojm/React-fullstack/README.md

 Here we use Victory to show data into charts and graphs.\
 The data shown in this project is temporary (not in database).

+## Folders
+The main branch is the backend part with build folder of frontend.
+And the